Does online psychoanalytic psychotherapy work?

 Questions and answers regarding psychoanalytic psychotherapy online

 Yes it does.
 However, there are situations in which psychoanalytic psychotherapy online would not be appropriate.
-Do take a moment to read the limitations of online therapy, including some of the simple guidelines that you would need to follow in order to help you to create the appropriate therapy space in your own home/office.
+Do take a moment to read the limitations of online psychotherapy, including some of the simple guidelines that you would need to follow in order to help you to create the optimal psychotherapy space in your own home or office.